 What is Tier II reporting?

-Under the federal Emergency Planning and Community Right to Know Act (EPCRA), facilities using, storing or manufacturing more than a certain amount of hazardous chemicals on-site at any time during the 2023 calendar year are required to submit reports on their chemical inventories and pay fees to the state and local authorities.
-Please use the reference table below to assist in determining whether or not to file a Tier II report.
+Under the federal Emergency Planning and Community Right to Know Act (EPCRA), facilities using, storing, or manufacturing more than a certain amount of hazardous chemicals on-site at any time during the 2023 calendar year are required to submit reports on their chemical inventories and pay fees to the state and local authorities.
+Please use the reference table below to assist in determining whether to file a Tier II report.

-Tier II Reporting Changes
+Tier II Reporting Process

 Facilities storing Extremely Hazardous Substances (EHS) above the EPA’s Threshold Planning Quantity (TPQ) will need to complete an Off-Site Emergency Response Plan that the LEPC has developed.
 Qualifying Tier II facilities can use the LEPC’s Emergency Response Plan (ERP) Template to provide facility-specific information (e.g., Facility emergency contacts, equipment, communications systems, etc.).